-The Administration is taking appropriate action to protect the American people and, as you know, on February 8 it announced a request to Congress for more than \$1.8 billion in emergency funding to enhance ongoing efforts to prepare for and respond to outbreaks of the Zika virus, both domestically and internationally.
+The Administration is taking appropriate action to protect the American people and, as you know, it announced a request to Congress for approximately \$1.9 billion in emergency funding to enhance ongoing efforts to prepare for and respond to outbreaks of the Zika virus, both domestically and internationally.
 This includes funding for work on the development of vaccines and diagnostics and to improve scientific understanding of the disease.